mitchallen/generator-mitchallen-react-component/README.md

 ## Version History

+### Version 0.0.22

+* Added --notest flag which will skip test run after package creation

 ### Version 0.0.21

 * Added end routine to run __npm test__ at the end
  * This triggers webpack
- * This causes a side effect causing the generator tests themselves to throw an error (issue submitted - generator only - not the generated package)
+ * This causes a side effect causing the generator tests themselves to throw an error (update: use --notest flag to skip)

 ### Version 0.0.20